Gold bars come in many different shapes and sizes, and buying in bulk saves you money.

 Trading Good Delivery gold bars - guaranteed to be of 99.5% fine or above - can then cut your tax bill again in many countries, because these 100- and 400-ounce gold bars are defined as investment gold and eligible for personal retirement plans.
 Good Delivery gold bars reduce your costs further still by retaining main market deliverable status.
 Depending on your point of view the elimination of private possession and insurance arrangements is also a plus.

-Smaller gold bars bought and stored at home, on the other hand - or even kept in a bank safety deposit box - present three big drawbacks.
+Smaller gold bars such as 100g gold bars bought and stored at home, on the other hand - or even kept in a bank safety deposit box - present three big drawbacks.